Juan Soto: New York Yankees (2024)

 On August 21, in an 8-1 victory over the Cleveland Guardians, Soto hit a two-run home run to deep center in his first at-bat for his 36th of the season, giving him a new career-high in a single season.
 He became the first Yankee in the expansion era (since 1961), to hit a home run for 8 straight hits (dating from August 11 against the Texas Rangers) and the first player in all of baseball since Joey Votto in July 2021.
 On September 17, in a 11-2 victory over the Seattle Mariners at T-Mobile Park, Soto hit a two-run homer in the 4th inning and reached the milestone of hitting a home run in all 30 current Major League stadiums.
 It was also his career-high 40th homer and the 200th career homer for Soto, who became the seventh-youngest player in Major League history to reach the plateau, at 25 years and 328 days old.

 Soto finished the 2024 season batting .288/.419/.569 with 41 home runs, 109 RBIs, and was second in MLB in walks with 129.

 On October 19, Soto hit a three-run homer in the top of the 10th inning in Game 5 of the 2024 American League Championship Series for the Yankees to take a 5–2 lead over the Cleveland Guardians.
 This propelled the Yankees to the World Series for the first time since 2009.
 They went on to lose to the Los Angeles Dodgers in five games.
 Soto finished the 2024 postseason batting .327/.469/1.102 with 4 homers and 9 RBIs in 14 games.
 Following the World Series, Soto became a free agent.

 New York Mets (2025–present)

+2025 season

 On December 11, 2024, Soto signed a 15-year, $765 million contract with the New York Mets, the largest contract in professional sports history.
 The contract gave him a $75 million signing bonus and contained a club option between 2030–2039 that would increase the base salary by $4 million per year, which if declined would allow him to opt out after the 2029 season.